What you need to look for when buying a pump for your rainwater tank

 What are you using the rainwater tank pump for?

 You may only need a 1” inch Transfer Pump for a small garden with 2-3 taps or a larger pump for 7-12 taps.

 You will need a pump suitable for drinking water with enough flow to supply as many taps as you would have open at one time.

 If you are using the pump to supply water to the house then you will need an automatic pressure pump that is safe for drinking water.
-An automatic pressure pump is simply a pump with a ‘Pressure Controller’ or a ‘Pressure Tank with Switch’.
+An automatic pressure pump is simply a bare pump with a ‘Pressure Controller’ or a ‘Pressure Tank with Switch’ on the pump outlet.

 Pump Flow Rate

 The amount of taps that the pump will service will determine how much flow you will need.

 As with all water pumps, you will need to know the FLOW RATE (in LPM – Litres of water per minute) and the HEAD.
 Every pump will have a flow chart with the ‘flow rate’ and ‘head’.
 You match these up and can then select the correct model.